-2> else

-3> the UE shall trigger the lower layer to initiate the random access procedure in accordance with TS 38.321 [3];
+2> initiate transmission of the RRCSystemInfoRequest message in accordance with 5.2.2.3.X;

-3> if acknowledgement for SI request is received;
+2> if acknowledgement for RRCSystemInfoRequest message is received from lower layers;

-4> acquire the requested SI message(s) as defined in sub-clause 5.2.2.3.2;
+3> acquire the requested SI message(s) as defined in sub-clause 5.2.2.3.2;

-Editor’s Note: To be updated with details of the Msg3 request procedure.
-FFS_Standalone

-1> else (in RRC_CONNECTED):

-2> [details FFS_Standalone].

-Editor’s Note: To be updated with details of the on-demand request procedure in RRC_CONNECTED.
-FFS_Standalone

-Editor’s Note: [FFS_Standalone if there is a need for a separate sub-clause to describe case where on demand SI is not successfully received by the UE and where it should initiate a new request]
+NOTE: there is no need to differentiate the SIB acquisiton failure is caused by RACH failure or reception failure of on –demand SI.
+After RACH failure for SI request it is UE implementation when to retry the SI request.

+5.2.2.3.X Actions related to transmission of RRCSystemInfoRequest message

+The UE shall set the contents of RRCSystemInfoRequest message as follows:

+1> set the request-SIType-List to indicate the SI message(s) that the UE is required to receive.

+The UE shall submit the RRCSystemInfoRequest message to lower layers for SI request.

-5.2.2.4 Actions upon receipt of SI message
+5.2.2.4 Actions upon receipt of System Information

 5.2.2.4.1 Actions upon reception of the MIB